Thyroid hormone receptor: Structure

 There are four domains that are present in all TRs.
 Two of these, the DNA-binding (DBD) and hinge domains, are involved in the ability of the receptor to bind hormone response elements (HREs).
 TRs also have a ligand binding domain (LBD) that allows them to bind to thyroid hormone with high affinity.
 The fourth domain is a transactivation domain which allows the receptor to bind other transcription factors.

 Function

 Thyroid hormone receptors play critical roles in the regulation of metabolism, heart rate, and development of organisms.

-These receptors are typically associated with retinoic acid receptors (RXR), forming heterodimers.
+These receptors are typically associated with retinoid X receptors (RXRs), forming heterodimers.
 In its inactivated form, the TR inhibits gene transcription by binding corepressors.
 This adds an additional level of regulation to an already tightly regulated process.
 When activated, these receptors become associated with other activators and initiate gene transcription.
 TRs are also involved in cell viability, and are believed to have other non-genomic affects that are currently being investigated.